bkabrda/atomicapp-builder/README.md

                         scheme.
   --registry-insecure   If used, plain http will be used to connect to
-                        registry instead of https
+                        registry instead of https --check-binary-images
+                        Check whether binary images are obtainable from given registry
   -q, --quiet           Only output names of built images after build is done -v, --verbose         Print lots of debugging information
 ```

+Note: checking for binary images for an application expects usage of [Nulecule Images](https://github.com/bkabrda/nulecule-images/) extension.

 Requires `anymarkup`, `atomic_reactor` and `requests`.
 You can get the requirements just by typing `pip install --user -r requirements.txt`.
 This also requires Atomic Reactor build image.
 You can either get one by `docker pull slavek/atomic-reactor` or you can build one yourself.